Poojakuber91/Spotify_Song_Analysis/README.md

 # Spotify_Song_Analysis

-This project by Harmony Insights delves into a dataset of Spotify songs to explore and predict factors influencing streaming success.
+This project delves into a dataset of Spotify songs to explore and predict factors influencing streaming success.
 It encapsulates data preprocessing, exploratory analysis, feature engineering, and machine learning model development.
 # Installation
 1. Clone the repository to your local machine.
 2. Ensure you have Python 3.x installed.